 Paralegal and legal assistant salary information

-Edgar Allan Poe.
-J. D. Salinger.
-Even J.K.
-Rowling.
-Writers have a reputation for being sensitive and socially withdrawn.
-Sound familiar?
-One need not write the great American novel to be a successful writer, however.
+A lot of you were probably wondering when you'd get to this career on this list.
+Writers have a reputation for being sensitive and socially withdrawn, and the image of the solitary author penning the next great national novel in a lonely garret is a common one.
+This is not the only way to become a successful writer, however.
 Writers can produce many different types of content, and for a variety of different media.
-That includes technical document, books, articles and even Web copy.
+That includes technical documents, books, articles and even Web copy.

 How to become a writer: Technical writers may need a bachelor's degree, but many other writers and authors are self-taught.